mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 economic activity, and many its leaders are captains of industry.

-This can create conflicts of interest, and there are laws to limit how far a corporate noble can favor his own and his economic allies’ interests.
+This can create conflicts of interest, and there are laws to limit how far a corporate noble can favor his own and his economic allies' interests.
 However, the simple fact is that money and power go together, and the Megacorporations have both in large quantities.

 There are 13 Megacorporations within the Imperium, plus many more huge corporate entities.
-All are entitled to use the suffix ‘LIC’, which stands for Limited–liability Imperial Charter and designates corporate status.
+All are entitled to use the suffix 'LIC', which stands for Limited–liability Imperial Charter and designates corporate status.
 However, some corporations use a different suffix for stylistic or historical reasons.
 For example GSb uses the ancient